agcdtmr/automation/docker/README.md

-# Remove and stop all the containers that are running
+## Remove and stop all the containers that are running
 ```
 docker ps -aq | xargs docker rm
 ```

-# Docker run command combination
+## Docker run command combination

 ```
 docker container create
 docker container start
 docker container attach
 ```

+## docker exec -i -t 2bf bash

+This starts an interactive Bash shell within a container starting with ID 2bf with a pseudo-TTY allocated to it.